matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-codegen-part-three.md

 path = "../../../mock"
 ```

-All services require `rusoto_core`.
-That's where code used by all services live.
+`rusoto_core` is where code used by all services live.
 For example, the AWS request signature calculation functions.  `rusoto_mock` is brought in for testing purposes when the SQS crate is being developed.

 ```bash
 [dependencies]